SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/configure-credentials.md

 Select the connection to be updated, make your edits, and save the connection.

 If there are devices associated with the connection, an error message will appear, stating "Can not update the LNS Connection with `<name of LNS Connection>` as it's associated with `<number of devices>`.
-Click to download link with affected devices: `/service/<agent-context-path>/lns-connection/<lns-connection-name>/device`".
+Click the link to download the file with the affected devices: `/service/<agent-context-path>/lns-connection/<lns-connection-name>/device`".

 ![Update connection information](/images/device-protocols/lora-actility/lora-admin-settings-update.png)